parkhekishor/cde/cde/README.md

 ## Motivation

 Identifying the customer with fuzzy data element is always a challenging problem and the solution in the market are very costly , the whole purpose of the CDE is to solve the problem with minimal or no investment.
+Solution is designed around Big data technologies & machine learning such as Spark Core, SparkML and  Solr.

 ## Installation